garylab/stt2vtt/README.md

 # stt2vtt

 Convert **fast-whisper** STT results with timestamps to WebVTT.
-Input is JSON from [faster-whisper](https://github.com/SYSTRAN/faster-whisper) (or compatible segment + word timestamps).
+Input is a list of segments (or a JSON string of that list) from [faster-whisper](https://github.com/SYSTRAN/faster-whisper) or compatible segment + word timestamps.
 Output is VTT text.

 No audio processing or ML models — this repo only converts existing STT JSON to VTT.